-In 2021/22, the College prepared a strategic plan for the period 2020/21 to 2022/23.
+In 2022/23, the College prepared a strategic plan.
 The Plan consists of three chapters covering all areas of College delivery, including property and finance.
 The chapters are:

-Chapter One: Vision, Values and Strategic Aims Chapter Two: The Environment Chapter Three: Monitoring Performance
+Chapter One:Vision, Values and Strategic AimsChapter Two:The EnvironmentChapter Three:Targets and Monitoring Performance

 The governing body monitors the performance of the College against this plan using a series of key performance indicators for each chapter displayed in a dashboard.
 The plans are reviewed and updated each year.
-The College's continuing strategic aims, in the context of emerging into a post-COVID society; the introduction of the Skills and Post-16 Education Bill (Skills Bill), the Levelling Up White Paper and the pressing needs to address climate change, are:
+The College's continuing strategic aims, in the context of emerging into a post-COVID society; the introduction of the Skills and Post-16 Education Bill (Skills Bill), the Levelling Up White Paper, Schools Bill and HE Bill, SEND and Alternative Provision - Green Paper and the pressing need to address climate change, are: